 \subsection{Reverse construction of solutions to integrable theories}

 In the following we will demonstrate how configurations characterised by a single function $f$ as in~\eqref{eq:qabPhiSchwarzschildGauge1f} can be reverse-constructed as solutions to a two-dimensional Horndeski theory.
-This reconstruction will allow us later to generate any $d$-dimensional static spherically symmetric and asymptotically flat spacetime satisfying $g_{tt}g_{rr}=-1$ and with an invertible dependence of $f$ on the ADM mass as a vacuum solution to a $d$-dimensional generally covariant gravitational theory.\\
+This reconstruction will allow us later to generate $d$-dimensional static spherically symmetric and asymptotically flat spacetimes satisfying $g_{tt}g_{rr}=-1$ with an invertible dependence of $f$ on the ADM mass as vacuum solutions to a $d$-dimensional generally covariant gravitational theory.\\

 The procedure described below has been developed in~\cite{Boyanov:2025pes,Carballo-Rubio:2025ntd} and has been applied also in~\cite{Borissova:2026dlz,Borissova:2026wmn}.\\

 The integrability condition~\eqref{eq:Integrability} which has to be satisfied for the existence of solutions of the form~\eqref{eq:qabPhiSchwarzschildGauge1f} can be solved by means of a characteristic function $\Omega(\varphi,\chi)$ satisfying \ba \alpha(\varphi,\chi) \,\, = \,\, \partial_\varphi \Omega(\varphi,\chi) \,, \,\,\, \quad \quad \beta(\varphi,\chi) \,\, = \,\, \partial_\chi \Omega(\varphi,\chi)\,. \ea With $\varphi = r$ and $\chi = f$ onshell for~\eqref{eq:qabPhiSchwarzschildGauge1f}, the remaining equation of motion~\eqref{eq:EqLast} can then be written as \ba \derivative{}{r}\qty[\Omega(r,f)] \,\,=\,\, \partial_r \Omega(r,f) + \partial_f \Omega(r,f) f' \,\,= \,\, \alpha(r,f) + \beta(r,f) f' \,\,=\,\, 0\,, \ea and can be solved by requiring the function $\Omega(\varphi,\chi)$ to evaluate to an integration constant onshell, i.e., \ba \Omega(r,f) &=& 2 M\,. \ea The integration constant $M$ will be related later to the ADM mass of $d$-dimensional static spherically symmetric and asymptotically flat spacetimes.
 Notice that for any given theory-dependent choice of functions $\alpha(\varphi,\chi)$ and $\beta(\varphi,\chi)$ satisfying the integrability condition~\eqref{eq:Integrability}, the above is an algebraic equation determining $f$.\\